JacobRane/odin-recipes/README.md

 # odin-recipes
-This is a project to make my first website
-By doing this I will have demonstrated knowledge of basic git, html and terminal commands.
+My first website ever, really just basic usage of html and css Also used bash to setup git for commits